hpc2n/gpu-course/1.basics/1.compiling/README.md

     $ git clone https://git.cs.umu.se/mirkom/gpu_course.git
     ```

-    After using the system for a while, you may get a warning about an expired
+    After using the system for a while, your Kerberos ticket may expire.
+If that
+    happens, then you can no longer write access your file.
+You can renew the
-    Kerberos ticket.
-You can renew the ticket with the `kinit` command.
+    ticket with the `kinit` command.

  2. Load the necessary modules (only in Kebnekaise):